sharontherese/latin-mass-funeral/content/about-2.md

 toggle = false

 +++
-My husband and I were married with a latin mass wedding in September 2018.
-While we were both familiar with the latin mass, we found that we had a good deal to learn about a latin mass wedding.
+My husband and I were married with a Latin Mass wedding in September 2018.
+While we were both familiar with the Latin Mass, we found that we had a good deal to learn about a Latin Mass wedding.
 Much knowledge has been lost about nuptial services, liturgies, customs, and expectations.

-I'm a librarian and am unable to be relaxed about anything, so I accrued an above average amount of research and materials on Catholic wedding masses.
-If social media is anything to go by, Latin Masses are on the rise (the pre55 Holy Week movement is a great example) and that includes Latin Mass weddings.
-So, this website is everything I found about Latin Mass weddings, plus a lot of extra stuff.
+As a librarian who is chronically unable to be relaxed about anything, much of my wedding planning involved accruing piles of research on Catholic wedding masses.
+This website is everything I found about Latin Mass weddings, plus a lot of extra (but related) content on traditional aspects of Catholicism.

-The critical stuff is in 1) The Rite of Marriage and 2) The Wedding Mass.
+The critical stuff is in the [Rite of Marriage](https://www.latinmasswedding.com/rite-of-marriage/) and the [Wedding Mass](https://www.latinmasswedding.com/the-wedding-mass/).

-Any word in _italics_ can be found in the Glossary.
-I have an FAQ page to get you started.
+More information, from [rubrics ](https://www.latinmasswedding.com/resources/rubrics-for-the-wedding-mass/)to [roses](https://www.latinmasswedding.com/resources/flowers/), can be found under [Resources](https://www.latinmasswedding.com/resources/).
+Any word in [_italics_ ]()can be found in the [Glossary](https://www.latinmasswedding.com/resources/glossary/).
+I have an [FAQ ](https://www.latinmasswedding.com/resources/faqs/)page to get you started.

 If you see anything in error, or any accidental heresy, please let me know.